 \subsection{Selection}

 After updating, the $n_{P}$ updated agents form the agent population $P$ in the next generation directly, as shown in line~12 of Algorithm~\ref{algorithm}.
 But the generation of the next partner population $Q$ in line~13 is more complicated.
-In the ZSC setting, the trained agent may coordinate with any unseen partners, which may have different skill levels, so we want to expose the agent to the partners with different skill levels during training.
+In the ZSC setting, the trained agent may coordinate with any unseen partner, so we want to expose the agent to the partners with different skill levels during the training phase.
 Note that the partners with different skill levels can be simulated by the partners in different training stages~\cite{fcp}.
 To achieve this goal, we keep an archive $A$, which stores the diverse partners encountered during the training process.
-And in each generation, we add the updated partners into the archive $A$, and select $n_Q$ diverse partners from $A$, forming the partner population $Q$ in the next generation.
+In each generation, we add the updated partners into the archive $A$ and select $n_Q$ diverse partners from $A$, forming the partner population $Q$ in the next generation.